TJones305/GXBC_2020/README.md

 - MDN Web Docs : For Pattern Validation code.
 Code was modified to better fit my needs.

 - Content: All content was written by the developer.
-For a small section of code (hover fucitionality) there is credit given in the acknowledgements section.
+For a small section of code (hover fucitionality) there is credit given in the acknowledgements section and in the code itself.

-#### Media Images came from a variety of sources.
+#### *Media Images came from a variety of sources*
 Credit goes to the following:

 - Gerrards Cross Bowls Club - pictures for carousel and coaches